masyl/cook/doc/roadmap.md

 ## Next up

-- Figure out if set or attr should be used for passing value to rendered template

 ## Backlog for 0.5
-- [MEDIUM] api: ability to control wether errors are : thrown, returned via callback and/or printed out in the output.
 - [MEDIUM] helpers: builtin functions to simplify the use of funex syntax (comparisons, math, string operations, collections, yelders)

 ## Backlog
+- [MEDIUM] api: ability to control wether errors are : thrown, returned via callback and/or printed out in the output.
 - [MEDIUM] cache $body() calls and allow forcing re-parse with $body(true)
 - [MEDIUM] A "safe" filter for escaping html and attributes against XSS
 - [MEDIUM] Match the list of Jinja builtin Filters